A quantum monomer-dimer model on Penrose tilings: Averaging of the dimer-dimer correlator

 In a Monte Carlo run, we calculate $\langle \psi_{\text{RK}} | \hat{\sigma}_{\mu}^z | \psi_{\text{RK}} \rangle$ for all links $\mu$, and $\langle \psi_{\text{RK}} | \hat{\sigma}_{\mu}^z\hat{\sigma}_{\nu}^z | \psi_{\text{RK}} \rangle$ for all pairs of links $(\mu,\nu)$ by averaging over the $2\times 10^6$ dimer coverings generated in the Monte Carlo run.
 We perform 20 such Monte Carlo runs.
 Using this information, we then calculate $C_{\mu\nu}^S = \langle \hat{\sigma}^z_{\mu} \hat{\sigma}^z_{\nu} \rangle - \langle \hat{\sigma}^z_{\mu} \rangle \langle \hat{\sigma}^z_{\nu} \rangle$ for all pairs of links $(\mu,\nu)$.
 We also calculate the Euclidean distances $d_{\mu \nu}$ between the midpoints of all pairs of links.
 If we plot $C_{\mu \nu}^S$ vs.~$d_{\mu \nu}$, we do not get a smooth curve; rather we get a scatter of points because of the irregularity of the Penrose tilings.
 To interpret the dimer-dimer connected correlator as a function of the distance, we bin the links according to $d_{\mu \nu}$, where the bins have a width of $0.4a$ ($a$ is the side length of the rhombuses of the tiling).
 More explicitly, the first bin is a set of all pairs of links $(\mu, \nu)$ where the distance between the links $\mu$ and $\nu$ is between $0$ and $0.4a$.
 The second bin is a set of all pairs of links where the distance between the links is between $0.4a$ and $0.8a$, and so on.
 Then we define the bin-averaged dimer-dimer correlator for bin $b$ as

 For each bin $b$, we calculate the average and the standard deviation of $C_{\mu\nu}^S$, denoted by $\overline{A}_{b}$ and $\Delta A_{b}$, respectively.
-The bin averages, $\overline{A}_b$, are plotted as the data points in \cref{fig:dimer}.
-The top and bottom boundaries of the hatched regions in \cref{fig:dimer} of the main text are $\overline{A}_b + \Delta A_b$ and $\overline{A} - \Delta A_b$, respectively.
+The bin averages, $\overline{A}_b$, are plotted as the data points in \cref{fig:dimer-vison}(a).
+The top and bottom boundaries of the hatched regions in \cref{fig:dimer-vison}(a) of the main text are $\overline{A}_b + \Delta A_b$ and $\overline{A} - \Delta A_b$, respectively.
 They look asymmetrical about the data points in the plot because of the logarithmic scale used there.
 Thus, the hatched regions indicate the spread of the correlator about its average value.
 The error bars in the plot represent the standard error in the average of the bins, $\overline{A}_b$, arising from a finite number of Monte Carlo samples.
 The standard error is determined from the 20 independently done Monte Carlo runs.
+The standard error is expected to be proportional to $1/\sqrt{\text{Number of samples}}$.
+For the dimer-dimer connected correlator, the number of samples we take is $20\times 2 \times 10^6$, which will lead to a standard error of the order of $1.6 \times 10^{-4}$.
+Thus correlator values below this level in Fig.~\ref{fig:dimer-vison}(a) cannot be trusted.
+The saturation of the connected correlator for distances beyond $\approx 7a$ occurs because of the finite number of Monte Carlo samples and not due to the underlying physics.
 We note that we have verified that using a bin width different from $0.4a$, such as $0.1a, 0.2a$, or $0.5a$, does not change our results.
 We still obtain an exponential decay of the bin-averaged correlator, with correlation lengths that are equal, within error margins, to those obtained for a bin width of $0.4a$.

+Moreover, to rule out a power-law decay indicative of criticality, we replot the dimer-dimer connected correlator on a log-log scale in \cref{supp-fig:dimer-log-log}.
+Comparing the data points in this figure with log-scale plot of \cref{fig:dimer-vison}(a), we see that the data is far more consistent with an exponential than a power-law decay.
+Also, the shape of the upper boundary of the hatched regions in both figures supports an exponential decay of the correlator rather than a power-law decay.

+We also plot $\langle \hat{\sigma}^z_\mu \rangle$ for each spin $\mu$ in the $R_2$ region in \cref{supp-fig:R3-sz-mean}, and see that the plot has five-fold rotational symmetry, indicating that the rotational symmetry is not broken.